Muttahida Qaumi Movement – London: 1990 to 1999

 The violence gripped urban Sindh politics in the late 1980s after the end of President and Army Chief, General Zia-ul-Haq's era, and finally in 1992, the erstwhile government of Prime Minister Nawaz Sharif passed a resolution in assembly to launch an operation in Karachi to target 72 'big fishes'.
 The federal government gave the reasoning behind this operation, known as "Operation Clean-up", as the government's attempt to end terrorism in Karachi and to seize unauthorized arms.
 Operation Clean-Up, which ostensibly sought to eliminate all terrorists irrespective of their political affiliation, began in June 1992.
 MQM perceived this operation as an attempt to wipe out the party altogether.
 Political violence erupted while MQM organized protests and strikes.
 The resulting lawlessness prevailed in the largest metropolitan city of Pakistan, which led to the country's president dissolving the National Assembly.

 During the 1992 violence Altaf Hussain left the country when a warrant was issued for him in connection with a murder.
-Since then, the political party is run by Mr Hussain from self-imposed exile in London.
+Since then, the political party was run by Hussain from self-imposed exile in London.

 MQM boycotted the subsequent 1993 general elections claiming organized military intimidation but participated in provincial elections.
 MQM secured 27 seats in provincial assembly, in comparison to its political rival PPP which won 56 seats.
 This resulted in PPP forming both the provincial and federal governments.
 Whereas, MQM Haqiqi failed to gain any seats at federal or provincial level.
 Political violence gained momentum in 1993 and 1994.
 During the 1994 violence, heavily political killings were reported between MQM, MQM factions, and Sindhi nationalist groups.
 By July 1995, more than 1,800 people had been assassinated in Karachi.
 In 1997, MQM boycotted the general elections and officially changed the previously maintained name "Muhajir Qaumi Movement" to "Muttahida Qaumi Movement" ("Immigrant National Movement" to "United National Movement").

 Accusations of violence

-In the mid-1990s, MQM created widespread political violence and militancy that affected Pakistan's Sindh province, particularly Karachi, the port city that is the country's commercial capital.
+In the mid-1990s, MQM created widespread political violence and militancy that affected Pakistan's Sindh province, particularly Karachi, the port city that was the country's commercial capital.
 In the mid-1990s, the U.S. State Department, Amnesty International, and others accused MQM-London and a rival faction, MQM-Haqiqi, of summary killings, torture, and other abuses.
 The MQM-A (Altaf) routinely denied involvement in violence.

-The party's use of extra-legal activities in conflicts with political opponents have led it to be accused of terrorism.
+The party's use of extra-legal activities in conflicts with political opponents had led it to be accused of terrorism.
 The party's strongly hierarchical order and personalist leadership style led to some critics labelling the MQM as fascist.